DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 As of this writing, Power Yoga is a bit more expensive than some of the other videos, but this routine is nearly as intense as the infamous P90X yoga workout, so if you’re seeking a hardcore power yoga workout, consider this one.

 If you’re a busy individual who doesn’t have time for a 2- or 3-hour daily yoga workout, The Firm’s Power Yoga video may be for you.
 It’s concise and packs a lot of punch into its 35-minute running time.

 Instructor Kristen Strohecker leads participants through a full-body, low-impact workout with an emphasis on stretching and getting deep into the poses.
 Advanced yogis say this video isn’t super-challenging, so if you’re an expert, consider one of the other vids instead.
 This one is best for those who are new to yoga or want to really work on strength and flexibility.

-Any of these videos would be great for yoga newbies or experienced practitioners who want to make power yoga a part of their life into 2017 and beyond.
+Any of these videos would be great for yoga newbies or experienced practitioners who want to make this style of power yoga a part of their life into 2021 and beyond.

 Important note upfront: The Bryan Kest Power Yoga Collection video was released more than 15 years ago.
 Normally, we wouldn’t include such a dated video on a best yoga video list like this.
 But the truth is that this one continues to receive great ratings and reviews, even in 2021.